monkin77/LPOO-Terrarius/docs/README.md

 resulting in objects being rendered out of place (for example, if the object is blocked by an obstacle).
 This happens because we're pretty much guessing where the object will be in X milliseconds from now
-- The extrapolation method turned out difficult to implement with the Lanterna Terrarius.GUI, since, almost always, the elements only move one unit per X updates, meaning that we can't divide their movements any further.
+- The extrapolation method turned out difficult to implement with the Lanterna GUI, since, almost always, the elements only move one unit per X updates, meaning that we can't divide their movements any further.